ArtiomLK/azure-firewall-premium-lab/README.md

     $firewallPremium | Set-AzFirewall

     <# !!!
 READ COMMENT
-    Manually add our SelfSigned Certificate into our Azure Firewall Policy by enabling TLS inside our Firewall Policy
+    Review the self-signed certificate was uploaded to our Azure Firewall Policy under azFirewallPolicy TLS inspection
     #>
     ```